cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/parameters.md

 - `1dot1` &mdash; Gateway enforcement of DNS policies only through [DoH](/cloudflare-one/glossary/#doh).
 All other traffic is handled by your device's default mechanisms.
 - `warp` &mdash; (default) All traffic sent through [Cloudflare Gateway](/cloudflare-one/glossary/#cloudflare-gateway) via our encrypted tunnel.
 This mode is required for features such as HTTP policies, Browser Isolation, identity-based rules, and device posture.

-New service modes such as **Proxy only** are not supported as a value and must be configured in the Zero Trust dashboard.
+New service modes such as **Proxy only** are not supported as a value and must be configured in Zero Trust.

 ### `onboarding`